Syntax and Semantics of Cedille: Classification Rules

 \section{Classification Rules}

-The classification rules are given in Figures~\ref{fig:superknd},~\ref{fig:knd}, and~\ref{fig:tp}.
-For brevity, we take these figures as implicitly specifying the syntax of kinds $\kappa$, types $T$, and annotated terms $t$; these may use term variables $x$ and type variables $X$, which we assume come from distinct sets.
+The classification rules are given in Figures~\ref{fig:superknd},~\ref{fig:knd}, and~\ref{fig:tp}, with Figure~\ref{fig:ctxt} giving the context formation rules.
+For brevity, we take these figures as implicitly specifying the syntax of contexts \(\Gamma\), kinds $\kappa$, types $T$, and annotated terms $t$; these may use term variables $x$ and type variables $X$, which we assume come from distinct sets.
 So terms and types are syntactically distinguished.
-The typing rules (Figure~\ref{fig:tp}) are bidirectional~\cite{pierce+00}, while the kinding and superkinding rules (Figure~\ref{fig:knd} and~\ref{fig:superknd}) are only synthesizing.
-We write $\Leftrightarrow$ to range over $\{\tpcheck,\tpsynth\}$.
-We follow the syntax of our implementation Cedille, which distinguishes application of a term or type $e$ to a type ($e \cdot T$), from application to a term ($e\ t$), and application to an erased term argument ($e\ \mhyph t$).
-The rules are intended, with a few points of nondeterminism, to be read bottom-up (in a standard way; cf.~\cite{peytonjones07}) as an algorithm for computing a classifier from a context and an expression ($\tpsynth$) or checking an expression against a classifier in context ($\tpcheck$).
+We follow the syntax of our implementation Cedille, which distinguishes application of a term or type $e$ to a type ($e \cdot T$), from application to a term ($e\ t$), and application to an erased term argument ($e\ \mhyph t$, in which case \(e\) must be a term).
+Note that center dot (\(\cdot\)) is also used to denote the empty type context; since the usage for typing contexts always has the symbol occur to the left of the turnstile (\(\vdash\)), no confusion should arise from overloading notation.

-The classification rules refer to an erasure function, defined in Figure~\ref{fig:eraser}.
-The type theory is \emph{extrinsic} (aka, Curry-style), and hence we only consider erasures $|t|$ of terms when testing for $\beta\eta$-equivalence.
-This is done by the conversion relation $T\cong T'$, whose central rules are given in Figure~\ref{fig:conv}.
-That figure omits the various congruence rules needed to equate bigger expressions by equating subexpressions.
-The main ideas of conversion shown in the figure are to use $\beta$-equivalence at the type level, and $\beta\eta$-equivalence of erased terms at the term level.
+The typing rules (Figure~\ref{fig:tp}) are bidirectional~\cite{pierce+00}, while the kinding rules (Figure~\ref{fig:knd}) are unidirectional (synthesizing only) and the kind-formation rules (Figure~\ref{fig:superknd}) have no notion of directionality.
+We write $\Leftrightarrow$ to range over $\{\tpcheck,\tpsynth\}$, and when this symbol occurs multiple times in a rule, it is intended that such occurrences be read the same way (i.e., read the occurrences as either all \(\tpcheck\) or all \(\tpsynth\)).
+The rules are intended to be read bottom-up as an algorithm (in a standard way, c.f.~\cite{peytonjones07,Pfe01_Lecture-Notes-on-Bidirectional-Type-Checking}) for synthesizing a classifier from a context and an expression (\emph{type synthesis}, \(\tpsynth\)) or checking an expression against a classifier in a context (\emph{type checking}, \(\tpcheck\)).
+Since variables have their type synthesized, and since we sometimes wish to substitute a variable with a term whose type can only be checked, we define a shorthand notation: \([t/x]^T\) means \([\chi\ T\ \mhyph\ t/x]\), where \(\chi\) is the construct for explicit type annotations (see Section~\ref{sec:overview}).